Adapting a well-worn recipe for Kahlua Cake to use wholesome ingredients & take it to meet your husband’s boss for the first time…it’s taking a risk.

-- Preheat the oven to 350°F. Grease & flour or spray a bundt pan well (you want all the spaces well covered).
+- Preheat the oven to 350°F. Grease and flour or spray a full sized (10-cup) bundt pan well (you want all the spaces well covered).

 - Melt the butter (if using) with the Kahlua in a heavy saucepan over medium heat.
 Add the cocoa powder and whisk until there are no lumps and the mixture is smooth.
 Cool slightly (you don’t want the hot liquid to cook the eggs when you add this mixture in).

 - Combine the flour, sugar, baking powder, and salt in a medium bowl and whisk.